PostgREST/postgrest-docs/docs/how-tos/providing-images-for-img.rst

      end
    $$ language plpgsql;

 With this, we can obtain the cat image from :code:`/rpc/file?id=42`.
-Thus, the resulting html will be:
+Thus, the resulting HTML will be:

 .. code-block:: html